microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/_fragments/required_validator_tests.rst

 * ProofKeys (applicable only for hosts implementing :ref:`proof key validation<proof keys>`)

 ..  tip::
-    Hosts are *not* required to support :ref:`RenameFile` or use :ref:`proof key validation<proof keys>`.
-However, if you do, those test groups must be passing.
+    Hosts are *not* required to support :ref:`RenameFile`, :ref:`PutRelativeFile` or use :ref:`proof key validation<proof keys>`.
+However, hosts that do support these operations, or use application features that rely on them, those test groups must be passing.

+    For example, :ref:`binary file conversion<conversion>` requires the :ref:`PutRelativeFile` operation be implemented, so hosts that support conversion must also pass the PutRelativeFile tests.